turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

       . celo.env
 fi

-^this script says to source in celo.env every time it is refrenced
+^this script says to source in celo.env every time it is refrenced. the celo.env file will not be read in unless you explicitly tell it to be.

 curl -o celo.env https://gist.githubusercontent.com/alchemydc/ce712f6f3caa7ec79f15f930ed5904ed/raw/385c65b1d3f760854258bfd6dd8cbd135710b78f/celo.env

-^use this link/script to create a new folder called celo.env where you can store your keys for the nodes for easy access this step is optional but is highly recomended for quality of life and general ease of acces to you keys.
+^use this script to create a new folder called celo.env where you can store your keys for the nodes for easy access this step is optional but is highly recomended for quality of life and general ease of acces to you keys.

 -curl -o start_celo.sh https://gist.githubusercontent.com/alchemydc/e28945f5059acd70969b39a50fd0f80a/raw/0d15cceb89ea86ca46df94441c06ecd88a4e6635/start_celo.sh

-^use this link/script to create a new folder for starting the geth console/light client.
+^use this script to create a new folder for starting the geth console/light client.
 You can rename this to make the new comand what ever you like to pesronalize your celo comands.

 curl -o celo.env https://gist.github.com/alchemydc/e28945f5059acd70969b39a50fd0f80a